volumio/volumio-plugins-sources-bookworm/README.md

 The repo for Volumio Bookworm plugins.

 Bookworm version of Volumio required some adjustement for plugins due to new node and kernel version.
+To learn more how to write a plugin for Volumio, [see](https://developers.volumio.com/plugins/submission-checklist)

 ## Volumio Bookworm